Lindy Booth: Early life

-Booth was born in Oakville, Ontario on April 2, 1979.
+Booth was born in Oakville, Ontario, on April 2, 1979.

 Career

 Film

 In 2001, Booth starred in the Canadian ensemble drama Century Hotel, and in 2002 she co-starred in the Canadian comedy film Rub & Tug.
 Booth starred as Dodger Allen in the 2005 movie Cry Wolf, appeared in the 2004 remake Dawn of the Dead as Nicole, and had a role in Wrong Turn with Eliza Dushku.
 In 2008, Booth starred in the thriller film Behind the Wall (originally titled The Wall).

 Booth had a supporting role in the film Kick-Ass 2 (2013), playing Night Bitch.

 Television

 Booth starred in a number of television series earlier in her career.
 She contemporaneously played Riley Grant on the Disney Channel series The Famous Jett Jackson (and Agent Hawk in the show-within-a-show Silverstone) and its follow-up television movie Jett Jackson: The Movie, and Claudia on the syndicated television series Relic Hunter, from 1999–2001.
 She portrayed Lana Turner in the television film Life with Judy Garland: Me and My Shadows (2001).

 Her other television credits include guest starring as different characters in two 2002 episodes of the A&E Network series A Nero Wolfe Mystery ("Before I Die" and "Poison à la Carte"), and a recurring role in season two of the USA Network series The 4400.
 She guest starred on such television shows as CSI: NY and Ghost Whisperer.
 She played Stephanie Goodison in the second episode of the Syfy television series Warehouse 13.

 Originally cast in a recurring role, Booth was later promoted to a main role on the 2007–08 ABC drama, October Road, for the show's second season.
 In 2009, she played A.J.
 Butterfield on the short-lived NBC series The Philanthropist.

 In 2013, Booth had a short recurring stint on the BBC America drama Copper.
 In 2014, Booth was cast in a starring role on the television series The Librarians, which aired on TNT.

+In June 2023, it was announced that Metropolis, a miniseries adaptation of Fritz Lang’s classic silent era sci-fi film to be directed and written by Sam Esmail with Booth in a major role, would not be moving forward.